TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

     **Suggested:** `Extended`.

 !!! info
-    - Limited - scan only files belonging to par-set
+    - **Limited** - Scan only files belonging to par-set.
-    - Extended - scan files belonging to par-set first, scan other files until all missing files are found
+    - **Extended** - Scan files belonging to par-set first, then scan other files until all missing files are found.
-    - Full - scan all files in destination directory.
-Can be very time consuming but may sometimes repair where Limited and Extended fail
+    - **Full** - Scan all files in the destination directory.
+Can be very time-consuming but may sometimes repair where Limited and Extended fail.
-    - Dupe - scan files belonging to par-set first, scan other files until repair is possible.
-Even files from other duplicate-downloads are scanned.
-Can be very time consuming but brings best results.
+    - **Dupe** — Scan files belonging to the par-set first, then scan other files until repair is possible.
+Even files from other duplicate downloads are scanned.
+This can be very time-consuming but brings the best results.

 ### ParQuick

 Quick file verification during par-check.

-*If the option is active the files are quickly verified using checksums calculated during download quick verification is very fast because it doesn't require the reading of files from disk, NZBGet knows checksums of downloaded files and quickly compares them with checksums stored in the par-file.*
+*If the option is active, the files are quickly verified using checksums calculated during download.
+Quick verification is very fast because it doesn't require reading files from disk.
+NZBGet knows the checksums of downloaded files and quickly compares them with those stored in the par-file.*

 !!! success ""

     **Suggested:** `Yes`.

-!!! info "If the option is disabled the files are verified as usual.
+!!! info "If the option is disabled, the files will be verified as usual.
 That's slow.
 Use this if the quick verification doesn't work properly."

 ### ParBuffer